pkgamma/angular-trello-poc/README.md

-# angular-trello-poc
+# Trello App Proof of Concept

-A Clone of the Kanban-style list-making app Trello, made with Angular
+This is a clone of the Kanban-style list-making app Trello, made with Angular.
+Developed as an exercise to get myself familiar with the framework.